ccbogel/QualCoder/README.md

 `pip install chardet ebooklib ply openpyxl pandas pdfminer pyqt6 pillow pdfminer.six plotly pydub python-vlc rispy six SpeechRecognition`

-7. Install QualCoder, and type the following, the dot is important:
+7. You must be in the QualCoder-master folder (Or the main release folder if using a release. e.g. QualCoder-3.5 folder).
+Install QualCoder, and type the following, the dot is important:

 `python3 -m pip install .`